 9.4.
 If the tenant intends to raise a dispute, this must be submitted in writing to ‘My Deposits’ within three months of the end of the tenancy to be considered.

+12.1.
 It is the responsibility of the landlord to have all gas appliances and gas installations pipework checked for safety once a year by a ‘Gas Safe’ registered engineer, and that accurate records are kept of those safety inspections and any work carried out.
 These regulations came into effect to ensure that gas appliances are properly maintained in a safe condition to avoid the risk of carbon monoxide poisoning.
 A copy of the Gas Safety Record (GSR) must be given to each tenant at the start of the tenancy and within 28 days of the renewal of the GSR.
 If Cocoon Lettings & Management are managing your property we will arrange for an annual inspection by a qualified engineer and deduct the relevant amount from your account.
-Any works required as a result of such as inspection must be carried out straight away.
+Any works required as a result of a gas inspection must be carried out straight away.
 Cocoon Lettings & Management will not start a tenancy until we are in receipt of a current GSR.

 13.1.
 The Electrical Equipment (Safety) Regulations 1994

 States that all portable electrical appliances supplied in rented accommodation must be safe.
 Cabling, fuses and plugs must also be inspected and replaced when necessary to the correct rating for the particular appliance.
-This applies to both new and second hand appliances and covers all electrical items supplied for the intended use of the tenant.
+This applies to both new and second-hand appliances and covers all electrical items supplied for the intended use of the tenant.
 All new appliances must be CE marked and instruction booklets for all appliances must be given to the tenant at the commencement of the tenancy.
 Any appliance without written instructions must be removed from the property as unsafe.
 The only safe method of ensuring that these appliances comply with the regulations is to have them tested by a qualified electrical engineer.
 We will only use the landlord’s contractor as long as that person complies with the regulations.

 14.1.
 The above regulations were amended in 1993 and have set new levels of fire resistance for domestic upholstered furniture and furnishings.
 It is now an offence to ‘supply’ in the course of a business any furniture, which does not comply with the regulations.
 This includes supplying furniture as part of a residential property.
 The regulations apply to sofas, beds, bead heads, children’s furniture, garden furniture suitable for use in a dwelling, scatter cushions and pillows and other similar upholstered items.
 All furnished property available for rental must contain furniture that complies with the regulations.